 So, what’s the lesson?
 The social media blackout is a great example of why integrated, multi-channel marketing is so important for brand success.
 Placing all your marketing eggs in one basket—or relying too heavily on one central media strategy—is risky.

 While I agree that your website is an owned marketing asset that’s central to maintaining consistent and reliable brand-driven connectivity with your audience, I’ll take that one step further.

 These connections need to be guided by an integrated, cross-channel marketing plan.
-This strategic plan should be revisited and updated on a regular basis:
+This strategic plan should be revisited and updated on a regular basis.

-- Website.
 Ensure your website is primed for business: Your messaging should communicate who you are, what you do and the value you offer.
 Be clear and concise, using strong CTAs (call to action) that prompt action.

-- Product packaging.
 Review your current packaging: Does it provide an opportunity for customers to interact with your brand—either physically or electronically?
 Consider incorporating ways for users to consume your content or experience your brand using elements such as augmented reality or video.

-- Promotional and printed products.
 How are you making brand impressions with your audience?
 Use tangible touches—like promotional products or unique printed items—to make those connections.
 Brainstorm ways to incorporate these items into your marketing plan, as they have a longer shelf life than digital ads or social media posts.

 Of course, social media is important and essential in brand marketing.
 But always, balance is key.